Install Extensions

 ...

-5. Run make install
+5. Run the make install command

 ~# make install